Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): introduction

 \section{introduction}

-Majorana zero modes (MZMs) that obey non-Abelian statistics can be used to realize topologically protected quantum computing\cite{Nayak2008}.
-In condensed matter systems, this exotic quasiparticle is first proposed in the $\nu=5/2$ fractional quantum Hall state\cite{Moore1991}, then in chiral {\it p}-wave topological superconductor (TSC)\cite{Read2000,Ivanov2001}, which is one of the most attractive systems for studying Majorana fermion.
-Although these earlier theoretical proposals are compelling, it is hard to find an intrinsic \textit{p}-wave superconductor in realistic materials.
-One potential candidate is the layered material Sr$_2$RuO$_4$\cite{Maeno1994}, which possesses some signatures of {\it p}-wave pairing, yet it is under active debate for decades \cite{Mackenzie2003,Pustogow2019}.
+Majorana fermions that obey non-Abelian statistics may serve as the elemental entities for achieving topologically protected quantum computation\cite{A.Yu.Kitaev2003,Nayak2008}.
+In condensed matter systems, such exotic quasiparticles were first proposed to exist in the $\nu=5/2$ fractional quantum Hall state\cite{Moore1991}, subsequently also in chiral {\it p}-wave topological superconductors (TSCs)\cite{Read2000,Ivanov2001}.
+These conceptual developments have motivated extensive research efforts in their potential realizations, especially surrounding TSCs.
+Yet to date, it has been impossible to definitely detect an intrinsic {\it p}-wave superconducting state in realistic materials.
+One specific and widely explored system is the layered Sr$_2$RuO$_4$ \cite{Ishida1998}, exhibiting some signatures of {\it p}-wave pairing, but it has been actively debated since the initial report \cite{Mackenzie2003,Hicks2014,Steppke2017,Pustogow2019}.